-Now MP, the winner of Nobel Peace met with the head of the State Thein Sein, sign of the increasing role it plays on the Burmese political scene.
+MP now, the winner of Nobel Peace met with the head of the State Thein Sein, a sign of more significant role on the Burmese political scene.

-Aung San Suu Kyi met Wednesday Burmese President Thein Sein in Naypyidaw, second interview in eight months between the two leaders, which confirms the central role that the leader of the opposition now occupies in the political spectrum.
+Aung San Suu Kyi met Wednesday, Burmese President Thein Sein in Naypyidaw, second interview in eight months between the two leaders, which confirms the centrality of the leader of the opposition now occupies in the political spectrum.

 The opponent, who had arrived earlier in the day in the capital by plane, by car entered the residence of the head of state.

-The "Lady" has become a key political interlocutor, alongside a system that needs to legitimize his reforms at a time when openly discussed the issue of the lifting of Western sanctions.
+The "Lady" has become a key political interlocutor, alongside a system that needs to legitimize his reforms at a time when openly discussing the issue of the lifting of Western sanctions.

 A role for government?